blackkeymaestro/minizedgames/ubuntu/README.md

 Installing Ubuntu on Minized

-Step 1: Prepare eMMC for Ubuntu Filesystem
+Step 1: Prepare eMMC for Ubuntu Filesystem.
+See README.md in prepare_emmc

-Step 2: Update root filesystem with Wifi firmware
+Step 2: Update root filesystem with board firmware and apps.
+See README.md in update_rootfs

 Step 3: Check out the other Minized Games projects and have fun!